I’m sure you’ve heard it before. Quantifying your resume will make it more impressive.

 - Awards or honors you were given

-No matter what you include always make sure your information is accurate and makes sense.
+No matter what you include, your information must be accurate and make sense.
 Never lie about your accomplishments!
 Or about anything on your resume.
 This will only hurt you if you do.